Why Do Banks Try to Avoid Confidentiality Agreements?

 In cases where the bank provides information to a third party on behalf of a client (as is the case in a sell-side M&A mandate), the investment banker will first obtain the client’s approval of such disclosure to the third party.
 The information should be provided only if the third party signs a confidentiality agreement on terms satisfactory to the client.

 On a buy-side mandate, in addition to any confidentiality obligation that may exist between the investment banking client and the target company, the bank may be requested to execute a separate confidentiality agreement with the target company as a condition of receiving confidential information concerning the target.
-In such a case, the bank should resist signing such an agreement and should remind the target company that the client has already signed a confidentiality agreement and is responsible for any breach of confidential information by the bank.
+In such a case, the bank should resist signing this and should remind the target company that the client has already signed an agreement and is responsible for any breach of confidential information by the bank.

 If that is not acceptable to the target company, investment bankers may execute an acknowledgment agreeing to be bound by the confidentiality obligations of the agreement between the client and the target.
 If an investment banker is required to enter into such an acknowledgment, it should be reviewed and approved by the legal team before being signed.